Improving Long-Range Interactions in Graph Neural Simulators via Hamiltonian Dynamics: Conclusion

 \section{Conclusion}

-In this work, we presented \model, a graph-based neural simulator that leverages port-Hamiltonian dynamics to improve long-range information propagation and reduce error accumulation in physical modelling problems.
-By integrating warmup initialization, geometric encoding, and multi-step training, \model\ shows consistent improvements over existing baselines across six tasks, including new benchmarks designed to evaluate long-range and complex dynamics.
-Our theoretical analysis explains that the Hamiltonian structure of \model\ helps preserve gradient flow over extended spatial and temporal horizons, while the port-Hamiltonian extension allows the model to approximate a wider range of dynamics via universality results.
-These findings, along with the empirical evidence, indicate that \model\ is a promising approach for more accurate and stable neural simulation of complex physical systems.
+In this work, we presented \model, a graph-based neural simulator that leverages port-Hamiltonian dynamics to improve long-range information propagation and stability in physical modeling problems.
+By integrating warmup initialization, geometric encoding, and a multi-step training objective, \model\ learns to match the solution trajectories of its underlying port-Hamiltonian dynamics to those of ground-truth PDE solvers, keeping the predicted states on-trajectory and thereby mitigating error accumulation while enhancing long-range dependencies in both spatial and temporal domains. \model\ achieves consistent improvements over strong baselines across six tasks spanning both solid and fluid mechanics, including new benchmarks designed to test complex and long-range dynamics.
+Our theoretical analysis further shows that the Hamiltonian structure preserves gradient flow, while the port-Hamiltonian extension enables the model to capture a broader class of dynamics through its universality property.
+Together, these results highlight \model\ as a principled and stable framework for neural simulation of complex physical systems.

-\textbf{Limitations and Future Work.} Our method currently operates in an open-loop, causal setting: actions are specified at the start, and the model predicts forward.
-However, many applications require closed-loop control, where the model adapts based on feedback.
-Extending \model\ in this direction is therefore a natural next step.
-Moreover, the ability of \model\ to propagate information over long ranges makes it possible to specify actions in abstract forms (\eg force nodes in Plate Deformation).
-This opens the door to inverse design~\citep{allen2022inverse} and control tasks~\citep{hoang2025geometryaware}, where the goal is to identify optimal actions that achieve a desired outcome.
-Exploring these directions represents a promising path for future work.
+\textbf{Limitations and Future Work.} Our method currently operates in an open-loop, causal setting, where sources are specified at the start and the model predicts forward without feedback.
+However, many real-world applications require closed-loop feedback, in which the model continuously adapts its predictions based on observations obtained from sensor measurements or other exogenous inputs.
+Extending \model\ in this direction is therefore a natural and meaningful next step.
+Furthermore, \model’s ability to propagate information over long ranges naturally opens the door to inverse design~\citep{allen2022inverse} and control tasks~\citep{hoang2025geometryaware}, where the goal is to identify optimal parameters (\eg source locations or inputs) that achieve a desired outcome by optimizing inverse objectives.
+Exploring these directions represents a promising avenue for future work.